avikkundu/EventX/README.md

 # EventX

-A simple u-i application to manage your schedule efficiently.You can create  your events and the application will list all the events in the appropriate tables.
+A simple u-i application to manage your schedule efficiently.
+You can creat  your events and the application will list all the events in the appropriate tables(Upcoming ,Past and Present).
+The main aim of the application is to list down all the events and help to organize the day efficiently.

-Users can create their own account.
+Users can create their accounts.Email verification is done using OTP generated at the time of registration.The user gets a personalized dashboard where he can see all his stats.

 ## Installation